segin-GH/TDD-4-Embedded/README.md

 ##### AUTOMATED HARDWARE TEST WITH EXTERNAL INSTRUMENTS
 These kinds of tests are done with external instruments like function generators so rather than manually pressing buttons to test the device using the full capability of the device by using its Serial port to automatically send data can be good when we have to do repetitive work this can be useful since humans tend to make errors all the time.

+## Introducing Test Doubles

+### Collaborators
+A collaborator is some function, data, module, or device outside the code under test (CUT) that the (CUT) depends upon
+### Test Doubles
+A test double impersonates some function, data, module, or a lib during a test the CUT does not know it is using a test double

+### When to use a Test double
+* hardware independence
+* inject difficult-to-produce inputs
+* speed up a slow collaborator
+* Dependency on something volatile (eg clock)
+* Dependency on something under development
+* Dependency on something difficult to configure